dimitri-yatsenko/datajoint-book/book/00-preface.md

 The effort to build the platform was led by Monty Kosma, who joined the company in 2022.
 He later joined as a new co-founder and Presidents, as the company transformed from consulting to a product-focused company.

+The DataJoint Works platform was launch in 2024 and a first cohort of labs began operating their experiments using the platform.

 Today, the company combines community-driven open-source development of core tools with a powerful online platform for hosting and operating DataJoint pipelines.